 The signal: the strategy is clear, but execution consistently falls short.
 The plan calls for digital transformation, but the infrastructure is legacy.
 The strategy assumes new markets, but the skills don't exist.
 Leadership commits to outcomes that require capabilities nobody has assessed, let alone built.

 The starting move: pick one strategic priority and ask, "What must we be genuinely great at to deliver on this?"
 Then honestly assess your current state.
 Not what you have on paper.
 What actually works.
-The gap between "what the strategy requires" and "what the organization can actually do" is where execution dies.
+The gap between "what the strategy requires" and "what the organisation can actually do" is where execution dies.

 If the problem is outcome disconnect, start with the stakeholder experience.